bendtherules/bendtherules.github.com/posts/function-name-binding.md

     > 3. adds a binding in lexical scope with name="foo" and value=\<function object\>.
     >
     > The actual "evaluation" of all statements happen after this "pre-evaluation" step.
-    > When js engine again reaches the function declaration statement in evaluation step, it simply ignores it, to stop it from getting evaluated twice.
+    > When js engine again reaches the function statement in evaluation step - it simply skips over it, to stop it from getting evaluated twice.

     Effectively, this means that name binding does happen for function declarations in the outer scope.